MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-resource-manager.md

 * **File system subnet** - The subnet that the file system uses.
 Provide the subnet URI; for example, `/subscriptions/<SubscriptionID>/resourceGroups/<VnetResourceGroupName>/providers/Microsoft.Network/virtualNetworks/<VnetName>/subnets/<SubnetName>`.

 * **Storage capacity** - The size of your Azure Managed Lustre cluster, in TiB.
 Values depend on the SKU.
-For more information, see the [File system type and size options](#file-system-type-and-size-options) section.
+For more information, see  [Choose file system type and size](#choose-file-system-type-and-size).

 * **Maintenance period** - Requires two values that set the maintenance period.
 These values define a 30-minute period weekly during which system updates can be done.